Walter-Stroebel/skill-commons/README.md

 ## Claude-specific installation

+Anthropic's Skills™ are a better option than OpenAI's GPTs™, in this maintainer's opinion.
+Still quite rough around the edges — no readme field, no dependency declarations, no Linux desktop app — but the format is solid and the integration works.

-For Claude.ai, skills are packaged as `.skill` files — these are standard zip archives with a `.skill` extension containing the skill directory.
+For Claude.ai, skills are packaged as `.skill` files — standard zip archives with a `.skill` extension containing the skill directory.
 Install them via **Settings → Profile → Custom Skills**, or drag into any Claude chat.

 Pre-built `.skill` files for all skills in this repo are available in [Releases](../../releases).
 Download and install.
 The source in this repo is what's inside them.